ms143desh/Hackathon2022/README.md

   1. ***ML Model training(based on python code)***
   2. ***APIs to train/retrain ML models and anlysis of text and audio files***

-- It provides the functionality based on ML trained models to do the sentiment analysis for text and audio files.
+- It provides the functionality based on ML trained models to do the sentiment analysis for text, collection specified fields and audio text.
 - It also has capability to train and retrain the ML models based on custom dataset, provided dataset schema is as defined
 - Custom trained and retrained ML models can be used for further analysis
 - Al this functionality can be accessed via the exposed APIs